Yellow Crane Tower: Legends

 Notwithstanding the tower's current location on Snake Hill being unrelated to its original location one kilometre away, the two popular legends related to it invoke the hill.
 In the first, an Immortal (仙人) named Wang Zi'an (王子安) rode away from Snake Mountain on a yellow crane and a tower was later built in commemoration of this story.
 In the second legend, Fei Yi becomes immortal and rides a yellow crane, often stopping on Snake Hill to take a rest.

 The tower is also a sacred site of Taoism.
-Lü Dongbin is said to ascend to heaven from here.
+Lü Dongbin is said to have ascended to heaven from here.
 There is a small cave in the hill beneath the tower with Lü Dongbin statue.
 The cave has been called Lü Zu Dong, literately meaning cave of Lü Dongbin.